How to Save Money in Summer

 Even if you don’t celebrate Christmas, these tips are helpful for any celebration.

-I’m starting with Christmas because it tends to stress many families and the level of debt people get into for it is scary.
+We are starting with Christmas because it tends to stress many families out and the level of debt people get into for it is scary.

 Christmas can be as expensive or frugal as you choose and even if you have no money, it can still be incredibly fun.

-How to do Christmas with no money is an article full of tips from me for everything from food to gifts and activities.
+How to do Christmas with no money is an article full of tips for everything from food to gifts and activities.

 Save money with leftovers by reading how to reduce waste this Christmas.